OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ### Tips to prevent malicious cross-site scripting

-An ill-intentioned user could attack the origin of an add-in by entering malicious script through the document or fields in the add-in.
+A bad actor could attack the origin of an add-in by entering malicious script through the document or fields in the add-in.
 A developer should process user input to avoid executing a malicious user's JavaScript within their domain.
 The following are some good practices to follow to handle user input from a document or mail message, or via fields in an add-in.

 - Instead of the DOM property [innerHTML](https://developer.mozilla.org/docs/Web/API/Element/innerHTML), use the [innerText](https://developer.mozilla.org/docs/Web/API/Node/innerText) and [textContent](https://developer.mozilla.org/docs/DOM/Node.textContent) properties where appropriate.
 Do the following for Internet Explorer and Firefox cross-browser support.